oglotov/exposed-pagination/README.md

 ### Setting the Query ResultRow Mapper in the Entities

-Implement in your entity companion objects the [EntityMapper](./src/main/kotlin/io/perracodex/exposed/pagination/IEntityMapper.kt) interface.
+Implement in your domain model companion objects the [IModelMapper](./src/main/kotlin/io/perracodex/exposed/pagination/IModelMapper.kt) interface.
-This interface is used by the pagination library to map database ResultRows from a query output to your entity class.
+This interface is used by the pagination library to map database ResultRows from a query output to your domain model class.

 ```kotlin
 data class Employee(